 MS Flow supports a comprehensive list of certifications and more.

-Audit data is transferred in plaintext over a secure TLS connection.
+Inspection data is transferred in plaintext over a secure TLS connection.
 No iAuditor data is stored by Microsoft, the connector is only used to transfer data from one service to another.

 1. If no call to the iAuditor API is made within 30 days the iAuditor credentials will expire and need to be renewed.
 To configure iAuditor authentication in Flow see this article.